docsifyjs/docsify/docs/write-a-plugin.md

 ### afterEach()

-Invoked on each page load after new markdown has been transformed to HTML
+Invoked on each page load after new markdown has been transformed to HTML.

 ```js
 hook.afterEach(function (html) {